A series of urine and blood tests are used to diagnose all types of diabetes.

 This measures blood glucose without fasting.
 This test, along with an assessment of symptoms, is used to diagnose diabetes but not prediabetes.
 A blood glucose level of 200 mg/dL or higher indicates diabetes.

 This blood glucose test, often administered after fasting for at least eight hours, is performed two hours after drinking a glucose-containing beverage.
 It is also common to test blood prior to the glucose drink and then every 30 to 60 minutes afterwards for up to three hours.
 Both diabetes and prediabetes can be diagnosed this way, and it is routinely used to screen for gestational diabetes.
 A blood glucose level of 200 mg/dL or higher (two hours after drinking the glucose beverage) indicates diabetes, and a glucose level of 140-199 suggests prediabetes.
 Because glucose levels are normally lower during pregnancy, gestational diabetes is based on slightly different numbers.

 Glycated Hemoglobin (A1C) Test

 The higher your blood sugar levels, the more hemoglobin you’ll have with sugar attached.
 The A1C test measures the percentage of blood sugar attached to hemoglobin, the oxygen-carrying protein in red blood cells.
 The goal of the A1C test is to measure your average glucose levels for two to three months.
 A long-term average can be more accurate than a one-time test.
 An A1C level of 6.5 percent or higher on two separate tests indicates you have diabetes.

-Although this test alone cannot diagnose diabetes, a urine analysis for abnormal levels of glucose and ketones from the breakdown of fat is often used as part of an overall diagnosis.
+Although this test alone cannot diagnose diabetes, a urine analysis for abnormal levels of glucose and ketones from the breakdown of fat and muscle is often used as part of an overall diagnosis.